-Processing includes removing all the other effects on timing, which includes position of the Earth in its orbit, the motion of the Sun, and the effect of planets (e.g., Jupiter is massive enough to effect EMR paths passing close to it), the uncertainties in the equipment, and then distinguishing one or more frequencies (of pulse arrivals, not of EMR wavelength) in the signal, each the result of some binary pair.
+To identify waves from a specific binary SMBH, an "un-blending" of periods of all the waves needs to be accomplished.
+It is felt that an accuracy of about 100 ns in timing deviations is required.
 A particular detected frequency, in phase, showing from all the pulsars would indicate waves passing Earth from a particular source.
-Getting a direction on the source would require analyzing the affect on different pulsars according to the angle between wavefront and the lines of sight to the pulsars, so the more pulsars being observed, the better.
-The data from multiple pulsars are also used to refine the precise space/time reference used, somewhat in analogy to the processing done in high-precision astrometric surveys: statistical processing to (in effect) the "minimize the sum of least squares" of apparent divergences, i.e., to identify the most likely time reference based upon all the data.
+Getting a direction on the source would require analyzing the effect on different pulsars according to the angle between wavefront and the lines of sight to the pulsars, so the more pulsars being observed, the better.
+The data from multiple pulsars are also used to refine the precise space/time reference used, somewhat in analogy to the processing done in high-precision astrometric surveys: statistical processing to (in effect) "minimize the sum of least squares" of apparent divergences, i.e., to identify the most likely time reference based upon all the data.